balena-io/balena-fleet-management-masterclass/README.md

 After we deployed this, let's imagine we found a bug in the version 3.0.0 release, and we want to set all devices back to version 2.0.0.
 We could either do this by pinning each device or set the entire fleet to a single commit.

 In the API request, we will set both `should_track_latest_release` to `false` and set the commit to the commit hash of the version we want to roll back to.
-If we don't set `should_track_latest_release` to `false` while all devices will be updated to the specified commit, if any new releases are deployed, they will be pushed to all devices, which may not be the behaviour we want.
+If we don't set `should_track_latest_release` to `false` while all devices will be updated to the specified commit, if any new releases are deployed, they will be pushed to all devices, which may not be the behavior we want.

 ```bash
 $ curl -X PATCH 'https://api.balena-cloud.com/v5/application(1550049)' -H "Authorization: Bearer $API_TOKEN" -H 'Content-Type: application/json' -d '{